 How we found Prior Art in Non-Patent Literature?

 It was a project from one of our primary clients and the patent under study was related to a real-time audio/video monitoring system.
 The concept dated back to 1996 and involved communication between two devices using the internet.
-The vital aspect was involvement of a remote intermediate apparatus that facilitated the communication between the first and second device.
+The vital aspect was the involvement of a remote intermediate apparatus that facilitated the communication between the first and second devices.

 Based on our prior experience, we knew that there existed a lot of patents on internet-based monitoring in that time period.
 Hence, we initiated the search by looking into patents.
 As we had expected, we found a lot of patents related to a video monitoring system utilizing the internet; however, these patents did not disclose the concept of an intermediate apparatus as required.